openmobilehub/android-omh-storage/README.md

 | COMMENTER |         ✅         |           ✅           |    ❌    |    ✅   |
 | READER    |         ✅         |           ✅           |    ✅    |    🟨   |

-> Dropbox: when trying to create permissions with role `READER`, Dropbox will
+> Dropbox:
+> - Dropbox does not support granting a `READER` role, although it is documented as available in the
-> throw `AddFileMemberErrorException` with user message: `viewer_no_comment isn’t yet supported`.
+> API.
+An exception will be thrown with user message: `viewer_no_comment isn’t yet supported`
-> Folders support the role `WRITER` regardless of their location, but files must be in the root
-> folder.
-File can inherit `WRITER` permission from its parent folder.
+> - Dropbox does not support granting a `WRITER` role to uploaded files.
+An exception will be thrown
+> with user message: `You don’t have permission to perform this action.`.

 [`OmhPermissionRecipient`](https://miniature-adventure-4gle9ye.pages.github.io/api/packages/core/com.openmobilehub.android.storage.core.model/-omh-permission-recipient)